namtoki/English/stock/messy.md

     - hate
 - not at all

-## Proverb / Saying
-- Happy wife, happy life.
-- hit it out of the park

 # Archive
 - I `want to try` scuba diving.
 My frinend said it's a lot of fun.
 - Every one in my family is prerry short.
 I `wish` I `were` a little taller.